SenPei-CU/SenPei-CU.github.io/_pages/markdown.md

 - **NIH Director's Blog**, Sep 7 2021: [COVID-19 Infected Many More Americans in 2020 than Official Tallies Show](https://directorsblog.nih.gov/2021/09/07/covid-19-infected-many-more-americans-in-2020-than-official-tallies-show/)

-- **New York Times**, May 22 2020: [Lockdown Delays Cost at Least 36,000 Lives, Data Show](https://www.nytimes.com/2020/05/20/us/coronavirus-distancing-deaths.html)
+- **New York Times**, May 22 2020: [Lockdown Delays Cost at Least 36,000 Lives, Data Show](https://www.nytimes.com/2020/05/20/us/coronavirus-distancing-deaths.html) (Featured on the front page of NYT on Mar 21 2020)

 - **New York Times**, Mar 20 2020: [Coronavirus Could Overwhelm U.S. Without Urgent Action, Estimates Say](https://www.nytimes.com/interactive/2020/03/20/us/coronavirus-model-us-outbreak.html)

-- **MIT Technology Review**, May 213 2014: [The Emerging Science of Superspreaders (And How to Tell If You’re One Of Them)](https://www.technologyreview.com/2014/05/13/13350/the-emerging-science-of-superspreaders-and-how-to-tell-if-youre-one-of-them/)
+- **MIT Technology Review**, May 13 2014: [The Emerging Science of Superspreaders (And How to Tell If You’re One Of Them)](https://www.technologyreview.com/2014/05/13/13350/the-emerging-science-of-superspreaders-and-how-to-tell-if-youre-one-of-them/)

 ## Media Interviews